vcl/vcl/doc/DEVELOPMENT.md

 - Have at least one example with proper [WAI-ARIA](http://www.w3.org/WAI/intro/aria) plumbing.
 - You can neglect semantic HTML due to that.
-- Create a `demo.css` in the module root for additional styling of the demo.
+- Create a `demo.scss` in the module root for additional styling of the demo.
   Do not forget to import the module style in `index.scss` or `index.css`.

 ```scss